Ninaligo/aimware-web-kb/private/lua/docs/class/guiobject.md

 Groupbox:Remove();
 ```

-!!! note
-	To retrieve set config values, export your confiig to clipboard and you will be able to see the values you can get/set

-## Example
+## Example of getting/setting config values
 ```lua
 local ragebotenabled = gui.GetValue("rbot.master");
 local speedburst = gui.GetValue("misc.speedburst.enable");

 gui.SetValue("misc.speedburst.enable", true);
 ```
+!!! note
+	To retrieve set config values, export your confiig to clipboard and you will be able to see the values you can get/set.